Update: Feb 2025

 Fried fermented pork roll

-If you ask every Hanoian what their favorite snack is, most of them will say Fried pork roll.
-For easy understanding, itâs like Vietnamese pork sausage eating together with a dip into chili sauce.
-The fried pork roll usually is a snack for afternoon with people sit in small plastic chairs in the street with their friends.
-The side dishes of fried pork roll are fresh cucumber or yum bean with a cup of iced tea.
+If you ask every Hanoian what their favourite snack is, most of them will say Fried pork roll.
+For easy understanding, itâs like Vietnamese pork sausage eaten together with a dip in chilli sauce.
+The fried pork roll is usually a snack for an afternoon when people sit in small plastic chairs in the street with their friends.
+The side dishes of fried pork rolls are fresh cucumber or yum bean with a cup of iced tea.

 You can find it at: